neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 minimal input from the user.

 ### Installation
 Installing SAM-2 was one of the more challenging steps of this project.
-It requires:
+The installation instructions recommend using WSL on Windows.
+However, since I already had Python on my Windows system, I decided to ignore that.
+SAM-2 requires:
 * Python >= 3.10
 * Pytorch and TorchVision
 * SAM-2 package, that can be cloned from GitHub
 * `ffmpeg` for video manipulation

+Setting up Pytorch with GPU support on a Windows system can be tricky.
+Fortunately, I had done this before, so the Nvidia drivers and CUDA were already set up and only the correct wheel for Pytorch hat to be downloaded.
+Still, it didn't all work out the first time.
-Pytorch and SAM-2 are both installed using `pip`, so `pip` should be installed in the respective environment.
+After some troubleshooting we found the culprit: Pytorch and SAM-2 are both installed using `pip`, so you need to make sure `pip` is installed in the respective environment.
 Otherwise, it can come to version conflicts between packages from different environments, where `pip` is installed.

 `ffmpeg` is a commandline video manipulation tool, that is recommended in the example notebook for SAM-2 for extracting frames.
-It is installed outside the python environment.
+It is integrated in Linux distributions, but on Windows it has to be installed separately, outside the python environment.
 Of course, any other video manipulation tool can be used as well.

-The installation instructions recommend using WSL on Windows.
-However, since I already had Python on my Windows system, I decided to ignore that.
-In the end it did work, but I kept getting some non-fatal error messages.
+In the end everything got installed correctly and I could run the notebook on my laptop, even thou I kept getting some non-fatal error messages.
 The bigger problem, however, was the performance of my laptop.
-Even though it has a GPU, the prediction took several hours, so we decided to use Google Colab instead.
+Despite the GPU, the prediction took several hours, so we decided to use Google Colab instead.

 ### Running the notebook on Google Colab
 The SAM-2 repository contains sample notebooks for different use-cases, including video segmentation.
-The notebooks contain al link to Google Colab and code for setting up the Colab environment.
+The notebooks contain a link to Google Colab and code for setting up the Colab environment.
 You just need to choose a runtime with GPU (T4 for a free runtime), connect to it and mount Google Drive.
 The data has to be uploaded to Google Drive.